-This course provides advanced knowledge and skills for practice with families from all backgrounds and those who are experiencing a wide range of problems.
-Typically used interventions are critically analyzed.
-Collaboration with families of diverse backgrounds is emphasized.
+Provides advanced knowledge and skills for practice with families from all backgrounds and who are experiencing a wide range of problems.
+Interventions that are typically used will be critically analyzed.
+Emphasis will be placed on strengthening ability to collaborate with families who may differ from the worker on dimensions of race, class, culture, and sexual orientation.
 Prerequisite: Completion of foundation curriculum or Advanced Standing Degree program as described in the catalog.